rebeccachoo/react-animation/README.md

-# React - React Transition
+# React - React Transition Example

 This is a simple example of React Transition, CSSTransition, and TransitionGroup.
 First example will show a block slowly with fade animation.
 Second example will show a modal with animation.
 And Third one will add/remove an item with animation.<br />